-2.1.a All projects to integrate sustainable best practices in design.
+2.1.c All projects to integrate sustainable best practices in design.

-improved through guidelines that deliver supporting building façades, open spaces and links, definition of weather protected routes, improved lighting specifications, and door locations that support the indoor-outdoor relationship important to the west coast character.
+open spaces and links, definition of weather protected routes, improved lighting specifications, and door locations that support the indoor-outdoor relationship important to the west coast character.

-• The gateway arrival experience is recognized and supported through enhanced architectural treatment of signature building sites, hubs, and appropriate new lighting level enhancements.
+• The gateway arrival experience is recognized and supported through enhanced architectural treatment of signature building sites, Mixed-Use Hubs, and appropriate new lighting level enhancements.